aditya2104/ShoppingWebsite/README.md

 Problem statment
 =====
-Amazon Affiliate/Influncer/Content-Creator (called as "user") curates products on Amazon and shares the details to their audians through a website.
-Curated products and their links neeed to be avalable to the audians as soon as possible to not loose any revenue.
+Amazon Affiliate/Influncer/Content-Creator (called as "user") curates products on Amazon and shares the details to their audience through a website.
+Curated products and their links neeed to be avalable to the audience as soon as possible to not loose any revenue.

 ### Constrains
 1. User don't know HTML or any automation tech :worried: